 But sometimes, inside, I would be worrying about him incessantly.

 But as time went on, I started to just acknowledge those thoughts, and our mortality, as catastrophic events that I would deal with if they arose.
-And instead, I just started living more intentionally.
+And instead of worrying, I just started living more intentionally.

 It happened fairly quickly, my acceptance over not being able to control or change the outcomes of things.
 Which I’m so very thankful for.
 It has allowed me to be fully present in our life, and to be more aware when I am not.